iYadavVaibhav/stem/docs/1-Software-Engineering/oops-python.md

 class Book:

     # Class attribute, common for all instances
+    # executes when class is imported
     kind = "Novels"

     def __init__(self, row):
+        # executes when object is created
         # row is db record

         # instance attribute